Mishta08/blood-report-analyser-demo/README.md

 # Blood Test Analyzer using CrewAI & FastAPI

 This project is a smart medical assistant that extracts and analyzes data from uploaded blood test PDF reports using CrewAI and FastAPI.
+(Originally developed as part of a skill assessment task)
 ---

 ## Features